ThomasLdev/tinie-bakerie/.opencode/README.md

 ### First Time
 ```
-1. Read MAIN-INSTRUCTIONS.md
+1. Read MAIN-INSTRUCTIONS.md (core principles)
-2. Understand the project architecture (code is self-explanatory)
+2. Read MCP-USAGE-GUIDE.md (which tools to use)
 3. Load appropriate specialized agent for your task
+4. Explore code with Serena as needed
 ```

 ### For Specific Tasks